GroeneKoeien/OWASP-BeNeLux-Website/sponsor/faq.md

 ---

 ## What will be the dimensions of the booth?
 Depending on your Sponsorship package you will be provided with tables of approximate dimensions of either 1mx1m or 2mx2m with two chairs and a power outlet in the area designated to you.

 ## What will be the dimensions of the Banner roll up?
-Depending on your Sponsorship package you can get a banner roll up of 1m X 1m or 1mx2m.
+The sponsor has to provide their own banner where a Gold Sponsor can place regular 1x2 banners and platinum sponsors can place larger banners

 ## Will there be electricity provided or do we have to pay for it?
 Electricity will be provided.